-- 1 Have the Windows 98 installation package in hand. - 2 Back up your software and personal data files on the hard disk. - 3 Create the Windows 98 Startup Disk from the preloaded Windows 98 as follows: - a) Double-click on Add/Remove Program in the Control Panel - b) Click on the Startup Disk tab. - c) Follow the instruction on the screen. - 4 Create the installation diskettes of the device drivers using the Diskette Factory program.
+- 1 Have the Windows 98 installation package at hand. - 2 Back up your software and personal data files on the hard disk. - 3 Create the Windows 98 Startup Disk from the preloaded Windows 98 as follows: - a) Double-click on Add/Remove Program in the Control Panel. - b) Click on the Startup Disk tab. - c) Follow the instruction on the screen. - 4 Create the installation diskettes of the device drivers using the Diskette Factory program.
 You need to create at least the following device driver diskettes:

-Device Driver Diskette Name ThinkPad Configuration program Utility Diskette for Windows 98 Utility Diskette for DOS, Personalization Utility Data Disk II for Windows 98 Display driver Video Features Diskette (NM2200) for Windows 95/98 Audio device driver Audio Features Diskette for Windows 95/98 TrackPoint driver TrackPoint Driver Diskette II for Win95/98/NT
+Device Driver Diskette Name ThinkPad Configuration program Utility Diskette for Windows 98 Utility Diskette for DOS, Personalization Utility Data Diskette III Display driver Video Features Diskette (NM2160) for Windows 95/98 Audio device driver Audio Features Diskette for Windows 95/98 TrackPoint driver TrackPoint Driver Diskette II for Win98/95/NT